-We can help you through all the University procedures, including mitigating circumstances, appeals, complaints, academic offences and disciplinary procedures.
+We can help you through all the University procedures, including mitigating circumstances, appeals, complaints, academic integrity, fitness to practise and disciplinary procedures.
 We can also accompany you to meetings the University has asked you to attend.

 Fitness to Practise